ben-razor/crypto-funk-app-doc/README.md

         }
 ```

-Most of the problems centered around the creator of the libraries use of class properties and optional chaining.
+Most of the problems centered around the use of class properties and ES2020 optional chaining.
 There were a number of other examples that needed changing in similar ways.
 The source code for these changes can be found here:

-We would not recommend using this code.
-But waiting for the libraries to be supplied with more widely supported Javascript features employed, or for the methods to support these features within React to be documented.
+**We would not recommend using this code.
+Better to wait for the libraries to be supplied with more widely supported Javascript features employed, or for the methods to support these features within React to be documented.**